 - Raw garlic

-When you focus on healthy foods you can improve your sleep quality.
+When you focus on healthy foods, you can improve your sleep quality.
 When you eat can make a difference, too.

-For example, there are some foods that don’t sit well when you’re trying to get to sleep.
+For example, some foods don’t sit well when you’re trying to get to sleep.
 Eating a big meal before bed can keep you up at night, especially if you’re too full.
 And some people suffer from reflux or heartburn at night, which can be exacerbated by spicy food, caffeine, or alcohol, especially late in the day.
 You can sleep propped up on a pillow, but that’s not always comfortable.

 It can be difficult for your body to relax and get to sleep if it’s too busy digesting.
 But at the same time, going to bed hungry might keep you up, as it can be tough to go to sleep when you really need to eat.
 Listen to your body and pay attention to cues of hunger or fullness so you can determine whether you should eat or not before bed.